Gastrulation: Gastrula layers

-In triploblastic organisms, the gastrula is trilaminar (three-layered).
+In triploblastic organisms, including the human, the gastrula is trilaminar (three-layered).
 These three germ layers are the ectoderm (outer layer), mesoderm (middle layer), and endoderm (inner layer).
+These germ layers form as epiblast cells move through the primitive streak, while undergoing epithelial-to-mesenchymal transition and ingression.
+This forms the mesoderm and endoderm, while the remaining epiblast cells differentiate into the ectoderm.
 In diploblastic organisms, such as Cnidaria and Ctenophora, the gastrula has only ectoderm and endoderm.
 The two layers are also sometimes referred to as the hypoblast and epiblast.
 Sponges do not go through the gastrula stage.

-Gastrulation takes place after cleavage and the formation of the blastula, or blastocyst.
+Gastrulation takes place after cleavage and the formation of the blastula, or blastocyst (see blastulation).
 Gastrulation is followed by organogenesis, when individual organs develop within the newly formed germ layers.
 Each layer gives rise to specific tissues and organs in the developing embryo.